veyselcemilcolak/VHDLBoardGame/README.md

 # VHDL Board Game
-VHDL Board Game as EE 240 Project with Kaan İÇER.
-Please check the report for detailed information.
+VHDL Board Game as EE 240 Project with @kaanicer01 Please check the report for detailed information.